Robin Winters: 1990s

 In the summer of 1990, Winters interviewed fellow artist Kiki Smith for her eponymous book, which was published later that year.
-That same year (1990), Winters was invited by the Val Saint Lambert glass factory in Belgium to create glassworks in their facility.
-Winters, artists John Drury and Tracy Glover traveled to Liege from the US, and the three in combination with two of the factories master glassblowers, realized Mr. Winters' work over six weeks time.
-The artist continued to work with the factory for several years, making his own pieces and offering his input as a designer.
-A portion of the works, a group of glass heads and hats that the artist had produced at the factory, were exhibited in 1990 at the Centre d'Art Contemporain Geneve in Geneva, Switzerland.
+That same year (1990), Winters was invited by the Val Saint Lambert glass factory in Belgium to create glassworks in their facility that were exhibited in 1990 at the Centre d'Art Contemporain Geneve in Geneva, Switzerland.
 Later in the year they were included in his solo exhibition at Brooke Alexander Gallery in New York City.
 They were also shown at Facts and Rumours, an exhibition at the Witte de With Center for Contemporary Art in Rotterdam, the Netherlands in 1991.